simple-ee/mBMS/Setup/README.md

 ////////////////////////////////////////////////////////////////////////////////
 ```
 Perform the following steps in order:
-1. In serial monitor using
+1. In serial monitor using the FTDI adaptor, set the BAUD rate to 115200
+2. Initially you will not see anything on the monitor because we need to set
+the interval of the serial print loop.
+    1. Type in:
+    ```c++
+    1010, 1000
+    ```

 ### Wiring and Connection